 However, on a website built to scam visitors, these links, whether featured on the main website or included in an article, will always redirect you to a page that asks for a sale (see our Affiliate Marketing article for additional information on this).
 The reason the website creators do this is so that they and their affiliates will earn as much money as possible from the people who click on these links and purchase their products.

 At this point, if you’ve successfully identified these first two traits, you can be 99.99% certain that it’s a scam.
-But don’t stop here, because it’s important that you know all the signs in order to completely insulate yourself.
+But don’t stop here, because it’s important that you know all the signs to confidently tell if the website is fraudulent.

 Instead of trying to explain this in detail, let’s use Rachael Ray as an example.
 Over the past several years, Rachael has become extremely popular by inspiring women to eat, cook, and look healthy.
 Because of this, she’s viewed by most of America as an everyday young mother that you can trust; almost like the “mother next door,” and her name has become a brand in and of itself.

-Next, scam websites will often feature weird-looking addresses that include a lot of numbers and/or symbols.
+Next, scam websites will often feature weird-looking addresses that include a lot of numbers and symbols.
 For example:

-Scam Website Trait #5: Fake Images of People and One common Video
+Scam Website Warning Sign #5: Fake Images of People and One Common Video

 Fake image of Mary Stevens